 - Connection between human beings is important to wholeness.
 Authentic and genuine relationships are foundational to mental health.

-- The society and systems we live in can cause harm, especially for people with marginalized and misunderstood identities.
+- The society and systems we live in can cause harm, especially for people with minoritized and misunderstood identities.

 - Full and radical acceptance of oneself is integral to wholeness.